CarbonComputers/PiBerry/README.md

 ### [Buy Ours Here](https://carboncomputers.us)

 ## Getting Started
+Check the build-guide PDF for the lastest update on build and setup

 1. Use the [Raspberry Pi Imager tool](https://www.raspberrypi.com/software/) to flash an SD card with the latest image
     - Choose the ***Raspberry Pi OS Lite (32-bit) image*** for best speed